MoonDoDev/WebApiEFCoreSqlServer/README.md

 - [x]  **Domain Driven Design**: The project follows Domain Driven Design principles to ensure that the domain logic is separated from the application logic.
 - [x]  **Entity Framework Core**: The project uses Entity Framework Core as the ORM to interact with the database.
 - [x]  **Migrations**: The project uses EF Core migrations to create and update the database schema.
+- [x]  **Fluent API**: The project uses Fluent API to configure the properties of the Employee entity, such as the table name and column names.
+- [x]  **Extension Methods**: The project uses extension methods to register the services and repositories in the ServiceCollection.
+This helps to keep the Startup class clean and organized.
 - [x]  **Dependency Injection**: The project uses dependency injection to manage the dependencies between the different layers of the application.
 - [x]  **FluentValidation**: The project uses FluentValidation to validate the request models for the API endpoints.
 - [x]  **SOLID**: The project follows the SOLID principles to ensure that the code is maintainable and extensible.